Intreecom/robotlb/tutorial.md

     --wait
 ```

-After service LB is deployed, we can deploy NGINX ingress controller to verify installation.
-I will setup it as a `DaemonSet`.
+After service LB is deployed, we can deploy the NGINX ingress controller to verify installation.
+I will set it up as a `DaemonSet` so it will be deployed on all agent nodes.

-Here are values I'm going to use for nginx.
+Here are the values for helm, that I'm going to use for nginx.

 ```bash
 # nginx-values.yaml